Stanford Associated Religions (SAR)

 Graduate Catholic Student Association (GCSA)

 The Graduate Catholic Student Association is a group for graduate students at Stanford interested in joining a community, learning about the Catholic faith, and forming the Christian conscience.
+This group is affiliated with the Catholic Communithy at Stanford.

 International Students Christian Outreach (ISCO)